Godvey/HVC-Affine/readme.md

 - `affine_single_intergrator.slx` - Main programme of theoretical simulation by Simulink.
 - `affine_single_intergrator_ex.slx` - Main programme of  experiment simulation by Simulink.
 - `run_by_script.m` - A Matlab script to easyly run simulation and demonstrate results including essential figures and cohesiveness.
+- `Initial_Parameters.m` - A script to initialize parameters for simulation.
 - `fcn_StressMatrix.m` - A script to calculate Stress Matrix by Shiyu, Zhao.

-- `Initial_Parameters.m` - A script to initialize parameters for simulation.
+- `calculate_cohesiveness.m` - A script to calculate cohesiveness of simulation results.
+- `data` - Data of experiments.
 - `FigureUtility` - Functions of visualizing simulation results including trajectory, norm error, etc.
 - `SimulationResults` - Save folder for simulation results for experiment simulation mode.